-PRACTICE SESSION . . .
-With a "Fall Twist" in the offing, these members of the PRACTICE SESSION . . .
-With a "Fall Twist" in the oring, these members of the Council of St. Catherine Laboure hear some happy tunes in preparation for the dance on Nov.
+PRACTICE SESSION...
+With a "Fall Twist" in the offing, these members of the Council of St. Catherine Laboure hear some happy tunes in preparation for the dance on Nov.
 3. They are, from left, Mmes.
-George Ittner.
-Torrance, kitchen chairman; Lewis Gleason, Torrance, door prizes; Carl Metzler, Torrance, dance chairman.
+George Ittner, Torrance, kitchen chairman; Lewis Gleason, Torrance, door prizes; Carl Metzler, Torrance, dance chairman.
 Getting in the dance mood are Vincent Tremblay, Hawthorne, and Jerry Sullivan, Torrance, at the plano.
-(James R. Weber Photo)
+(James R. Weber Photo) the plano.